indigo-iam/iam-documentation/user-guide/api/scim_api.md

 }
 ```

-Successful Resource creation is indicated with a 201 ("Created") response code.
+Successful Resource creation is indicated with a `201 Created` response code.
 Upon successful creation, the response body contains the newly created User.

 ```
 {